About Redwood Symphony

-- Read more about Maestro Eric Kujawsky
+- Read more about Maestro Eric K

 - If you are a musician interested in joining Redwood Symphony, more information is available here.

 Note to prospective soloists: Redwood Symphony generally prefers to engage local soloists who will bring an audience to concerts.
-All soloists (except opera singers) are unpaid, due to budgetary constraints.

 Support the Orchestra

-- if you would like to support the orchestra, more information is available here.
+- If you would like to support the orchestra, more information is available here.